 ABSTRACT

-Genetic engineering is the technique of changing an organism’s genetic composition through introduction of a desired gene.
-Recombinant DNA technology or gene manipulation are the other names for genetic engineering.
+Genetic engineering is the technique of changing an organism’s genetic composition through the introduction of a desired gene.
+Recombinant DNA technology or gene manipulation are other names for genetic engineering.
 Genetic engineering has been used to remove dangerous environmental pollutants through various techniques.
 Insect and herbicide resistance, biotic and abiotic stress tolerance, and better nutritional benefits have all been created in transgenic plants.
 Genetically modified (GM) crops allow increased crop production with fewer resources.
-The fundamental goal of GM crops to generate pest- and disease-resistant crops.
+The fundamental goal of GM crops is to generate pest- and disease-resistant crops.
 Genetic engineering is commonly used in agriculture to produce genetically modified foods (GMF).
 After the discovery of RNA interference (RNAi), researchers began to investigate how RNAi may be used to control pests.
 Genome editing has been developed as a novel breeding approach that allows genome modifications of animals, plants, microorganisms, and even humans.
 Various genome editing methods, ranging from endonucleases to CRISPR/Cas9, are useful in different aspects of plant growth, development, and stress mitigation.
 There is practically no limit to what can be accomplished with responsible genetic engineering.

 Keywords: Genetic engineering, transgenic plants, RNAi, pest management.